Mobile game makers evaluate the uncertainties of iOS gaming

 Content fortresses

-To retain some of the tracking ability they had, mobile companies are turning into content fortresses, and companies—including Apple itself—are doubling down on internal ad networks, Gu said.
+To retain some of the tracking ability they had, mobile companies are turning into content fortresses, and companies — including Apple itself — are doubling down on internal ad networks, Gu said.
 Gu believes companies are turning themselves into “content fortresses,” referring to proprietary ad tech systems that publishers use to cross-promote games within their own content portfolio.

 “In other words, publishers are building in-house ad tech to leverage first-party data and promote new games within the content portfolio,” Gu said.
 “In this way, publishers can keep users within their ecosystem while complying with Apple and Google’s new rules.”